 When Paul wrote his letter to the Corinthians, Herod’s temple was still standing in Jerusalem and the Jewish people were still offering the sacrifices of the Old Covenant.
 These sacrifices prefigured the sacrifice of Jesus Christ, the New Covenant Lamb of God.
 Paul was using the typology of the Mosaic ceremonies to teach the import of the Lord’s Supper.
-“Carnal Israel”, meaning the ethnic Jews, was a type or prefiguring of spiritual Israel under the New Covenant.b The carnal partaking of the Old Covenant altar by eating the flesh of sacrificial animals, especially the Lamb, prefigured the spiritual partaking of the New Covenant altar – that is, of the Lamb sacrificed upon the Cross, through the bread and wine of the Lord’s Supper.
+“Carnal Israel”, meaning the ethnic Jews, was a type or prefiguring of spiritual Israel under the New Covenant.b The carnal partaking of the Old Covenant altar by eating the flesh of sacrificial animals, especially the lamb, prefigured the spiritual partaking of the New Covenant altar — that is, of the holy Lamb who was sacrificed upon the Cross — through the bread and wine of the Lord’s Supper.

-But I was not aware of the full significance, promise, or benefits of the Lord’s Supper, because I had not yet found a Church which provided the blessed venue.
-However I now know that this venue is provided through Holy Communion rightly performed with the Book of Common Prayer.c The ‘meat’ of this prayer book was written in the 16th century by Thomas Cranmer, one of the martyrs of Bloody Queen Mary.
+But I was not aware of the full significance, promise, or benefits of the Lord’s Supper, because I had not yet found a church which provided the blessed venue.
+However I now know that this venue is provided through Holy Communion rightly performed with the traditional Book of Common Prayer of Anglican Church.c This prayer book was first written in the sixteenth century by Thomas Cranmer, one of the martyrs of Bloody Queen Mary.

-The Book of Common Prayer (“BCP”) is the prayer book of the Church of England.
-I have in mind the traditional one: in Canada , this is the prayer book of 1962; in the US , and also Britain I believe, that of 1928.
+The Book of Common Prayer (“BCP”) is the official Prayer Book of the Church of England and of Anglican Churches in other countries.
+In Canada, it is the Prayer Book of 1962; in the US (and also Britain I believe) that of 1928.
 This is important, because the contemporary prayer books are lacking.
-They cannot be used to the same benefit of grace because the doctrine of the faith is not only weakened, it is in places turned upside down.d To worship in Spirit and truth, which is the worship that the Lord desires and which the true servant of the Lord also desires, is not possible where there is falsehood.
-However in the traditional book the fullness of truth in the communion service has, thanks be to God, been preserved since Cranmer wrote it, and grace can be received most sweetly into humble hearts which long for the same.
+They cannot be used to the same benefit of grace because the doctrine of the faith is not only weakened, it is in places turned upside down.d To worship purely in Spirit and truth is not possible where there is falsehood.
+However, in the traditional BCP the fullness of truth in the communion service has, thanks to God, been largely preserved since Cranmer wrote it.
+Through it grace is given most sweetly into willing hearts.